michelexyz/salient_colors/README.md

 # salient_colors
-OpenSesame experiment to detect the effect of two different football jersey's colors on perception.
+Web experiment developed for the cognitive psichology course to detect the effect of two different football jersey's colors on perception.
+The result's were reported in a paper-like document.